What is hospice?

 Myth: Hospice is for cancer patients.

-Reality: A large number of hospice patients have congestive heart failure, Alzheimer’s disease or dementia, chronic lung disease, or other live limiting conditions.
+Reality: A large number of hospice patients have congestive heart failure, Alzheimer’s disease or dementia, chronic lung disease, or other life-limiting conditions.

 Myth: Patients can only receive hospice care for a limited amount of time.